Terror Unleashed

 Torture and Deaths in Custody

-October 25, 1999 The death of 17-year-old Chen Ying is the first confirmed report of a Falun Gong practitioner dying in police custody.
+October 25, 1999 The death of 17-year-old Chen Ying was the first confirmed report of a Falun Gong practitioner dying in police custody.

 In the coming months, more reports followed, many including details of torture and severe abuse in custody.